guicho271828/hypercast/README.md

 # Hypercast - Fast, generic, automatic type casting (conversion) framework

+This library may be considered as a *parasitic* library in that it may carry codes from various existing libraries.
+Currently:

++ ironcrad

 ## Usage

+`(cast 'bit-vector 5) -> #b101000000000000000000000`

 ## Dependencies
 This library is at least tested on implementation listed below: